-Our aim is to provide simple tennis drills and coaching that will teach players of all ages and abilities how to play tennis and develop game specific techniques.
-Watch short coaching videos on various types of shots as well as tactics on court.
+Our aim is to provide simple tennis drills and coaching that will teach players of all ages and abilities how to play tennis and develop game-specific techniques.
+Watch short coaching videos on various types of shots as well as tactics on the court.

 Here we have a number of practice games or drills which can be played on a Tennis court as part of a coaching or training session.

-This is a seven-week weight training programme suitable for racket sport players in general.
-Players should aim to train twice a week with at least two days rest period in-between.
+This is a seven-week weight training programme suitable for racket sports players in general.
+Players should aim to train twice a week with at least two days rest period in between.

 Here we explain the rules of the game and equipment as well as a look at the history of Tennis.
 The Tennis Court: The length of an entire tennis court is 78 ft.
 Luckily it is separated by a net through the middle, so you only have to cover your half!

 The basics of how to stand on the court and how to hold the racket, especially when preparing to receive the ball are explained here.
 Grips: Since the 1970s at least 3 new grips have been introduced and changed the game of tennis.

 Different formations can be used when playing doubles.
 Players must use the formation that best suits themselves but if it isn’t working then changing the formation can help cover weaknesses.
 The standard formation is where the player that is serving starts next to the center mark in the deuce court just behind the baseline.

 The lob is used to put the ball over an opponent’s head.
 Learn how to put topspin on to make the shot more efficient.
 Overhead shots include the smash.